 Self-sufficient people care very deeply about their environment.
 They reduce waste in their homes to a bare minimum.
 Organic practices are used.
 They reuse as many materials as possible.
 They use environmentally safe products.
 Self-sufficient people work towards the protection of endangered life such as bees and wildlife.

-How to Become Self-Sufficient
+How to Practice Self-Sufficient Living

 1. Grow Your Own Food